-- Add butter or trans-fat free margarine (e.g., Smart Balance®) to food.
+- Add butter or oil to food.
 For example, at breakfast, spread a generous amount of butter or margarine on bagels, toast, English muffins, or an egg sandwich.
 At lunch and dinner, use butter/margarine when cooking.
-Top warm veggies with a couple teaspoons of butter; it will melt right in and hardly be noticed.
+Top warm veggies with a couple teaspoons of butter or olive oil; it will blend right in and hardly be noticed.

 - Use whole fat dairy products such as whole milk, full fat or regular cheese and yogurt, instead of skim, reduced fat, or low fat dairy products.
 For example, suggest that your teen put whole milk on her cereal or oatmeal at breakfast.
 At lunch, suggest using regular, full-fat cheese (cheddar, American, Swiss) in an omelet or on a sandwich or burger.
+As a snack suggest a whole milk yogurt with granola and almonds.
 For dinner, try melting cheese or adding a scoop of sour cream to baked potatoes, or sprinkling parmesan cheese on veggies or any entrée.
 Remember to offer a glass of whole milk with each meal.
 And encourage your teen to enjoy a generous scoop of regular ice-cream instead of low-fat or frozen yogurt as a treat.

 How quickly should my teen gain weight?